-If you have any doubt about your client’s ability to communicate in English you should have a capable professional interpreter at the table.
+If you have any doubt about your client’s ability to communicate in English you should opt for a translation case study in Vancouver BC.
 Friends, relatives, even children are usually willing to help.
 But an eager amateur is seldom a useful substitute for a real professional.

 Deposition and Discovery

 For such judicial proceedings held outside the courtroom, you should have interpreters who are qualified and accredited to work inside the courtroom.
-We can provide such professionals in twenty five different languages.
+We can provide a translation case study in Vancouver BC to such professionals in twenty five different languages.

 Review the Prosecution’s Translation